Probate Administration in Virginia

 When a loved one passes away, state law dictates that their estate must pass through probate court to settle final debts and taxes before distributing the probate estate to beneficiaries.

 At Commonwealth Life and Legacy Counsel, we strive to help Virginia families understand their loved one’s estate planning and get through probate as quickly as possible.
-Call the Commonwealth Life & Legacy Counsel law firm from anywhere in Central Virginia at 434-589-2958 and from Powhatan at 804-598-1304 to schedule a free consultation.
+Call the Commonwealth Life & Legacy Counsel law firm from anywhere in Central Virginia at 434-589-2958 and from Powhatan at 804-598-1304 to schedule a consultation.
+We are pleased to offer free consultations for most of our services, except for Probate cases, for which our firm charges for the initial consultation.

 What Is Probate?